 Tend to be of course plenty of drills in Wingchun that are two men drills things like chi sau and sticky hands.
 Tend to be a number of drills in wing chun.

-Tae Kwondo has plenty of exercises as this is a martial art where there is a lot of high kicks so there will be plenty of stretching exercises possibly working towards doing the side splits and box splits this involves single and two man stretching exercises with plenty of time spent on warming up to prevent damage to any muscles of course with most martial arts’ there are strength exercises like press-ups squats etc
+Tae Kwondo has plenty of exercises as this is a martial art where there is a lot of high kicks so there will be plenty of stretching exercises.
+Helping you working towards doing the side splits and box splits this involves single and two man stretching exercises.
+Plenty of time should be spent on warming up to prevent damage to any muscles.
+Of course with most martial arts’ there are strength exercises like press-ups squats etc.

 if you purchase this book you will be able to learn the exercises of each of those martial arts’ and practice them if you wish or add them to your own training routine or you may want to improve your own flexibility.